luxonis/depthai-docs-website/source/pages/faq.rst

 How do I Record (or Encode) Video with DepthAI?
 ###############################################

-DepthAI suppots h.264 and h.265 (HEVC) and JPEG encoding directly itself - without any host support.
+DepthAI supports h.264 and h.265 (HEVC) and JPEG encoding directly itself - without any host support.
 The `depthai_demo.py` script shows and example of how to access this functionality.

 Note that hardware limit for the encoder is: 3840x2160 pixels at 30FPS or :code:`248 million pixels/second`.
 The resolution and frame rate can be divided into multiple streams - but the sum of all the pixels/second needs to be below 248 million.